flerouwu/Bismuth/README.md

 - Preventing chunks from unloading if the old render distance is less than the new distance.
 - Showing capes (and maybe more) from other clients (you still need to buy them from the original client).
 - Better keybind system (including fixing perspective key when bound to a mouse button).
+- Ability to turn off / customize volume of certain sounds.

 ## Known Issues